chandywerks/Net-RCON/README.md

 ### BUILDING PACKAGE FROM GIT

-If you wish the build a package from the git repository you will need git and the Dist::Zilla application along with the PodWeaver plugin.
+If you wish the build a package from the git repository you will need git and the Dist::Zilla application along with the Dist::Zilla::Plugin::PodWeaver and Dist::Zilla::Plugin::GithubMeta plugins.

 To build a package from git: